javier-lopez/javier.io/blog/en/_posts/2020-12-01-host-several-sites-in-a-single-box-with-docker-and-traefik-http.md

 **[![](/assets/img/traefik-dashboard.png)](/assets/img/traefik-dashboard.png)**

-Traefik is able to autoconfigure its routing from Docker events/data, that is nice but if you don't want to end with dozens of routes because of auxiliary services it's better to only allow specific ones, maybe only service's front-ends?
+Traefik is able to autoconfigure its routing from Docker events/data, that is great but if you don't want to end with dozens of routes because of auxiliary services it's better to only allow specific ones, maybe only service's front-ends?